cocos/cocos-docs/en/3d/3d-node.md

 ![3d-node-inspector](img/3d-node-inspector.png)

-As you can see, when a node is switched to a 3D node, the values that can be set in the rotation, displacement, and scaling, etc parameters change from two to three，increasing the Z-axis coordinates.
+As you can see, when a node is switched to a 3D node, the values that can be set in the rotation, position, and scaling, etc parameters change from two to three，increasing the Z-axis coordinates.
 This allows us to easily edit the 3D properties of the node in the **Properties**.

 - Toggle in code